DallanQ/castles_of_burgundy/QA.md

 > Do you collect silver at the end of the game?

 Yes.
-According to the rulesbook, "A phase ends after five rounds, and players with mines now receive the corresponding number of Silverlings."
+According to the rulebook, "A phase ends after five rounds, and players with mines now receive the corresponding number of Silverlings."

 [starting-castle-section-completion](https://boardgamegeek.com/thread/1339905/starting-castle-section-completion)